BackdoorDan/cubicflow.com/_pages/services.md

 <br>

 Although the milestones are presented linearly, in the Agile process there is not necessarily a clear definition of where one milestone ends and another begins.
 Projects requiring a defined scope will usually begin with an in-depth discovery phase that helps us to identify problems and objectives early on in development.
-In addition discovery is a time for us to immerse ourselves in the brand and end user experience goals.
+In addition discovery is a time for us to immerse ourselves in the brand and end&nbsp;user&nbsp;experience&nbsp;goals.

 <br><br>